Advanced Server Access gateway capacity planning

-You must carefully consider both the type and amount of storage you'll need when when deploying SSH session capture with Advanced Server Access gateways.
+You must carefully consider both the type and amount of storage you'll need when deploying SSH session capture with Advanced Server Access gateways.

 The best type of storage to use is Solid State Drives (SSDs), whether a dedicated SSD that's attached to the gateway or an SSD-based storage solution like Amazon Elastic Block Stores.

 How much storage you require depends on the workloads of your users.
 For example, a 30 minute interactive session that consists of performing a directory listing every 5 seconds is captured and stored in a binary file about 150 kilobytes in size.